docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ![](images/node_information.png)

-In this particular example, the **nginx_server** container is running on the **node--1** node with an IP of 10.0.18.23- However, this is the private IP address of the node and you will not be able to use this address to connect to the web server.
-Locate the public IP, or public DNS name, of the node from the lab details you received (each lab machine you have will have a public and priave IP and DNS).
+In this particular example, the **nginx_server** container is running on the **node--1** node with an IP of 10.0.18.23 - However, this is the private IP address of the node and you will not be able to use this address to connect to the web server.
+Locate the hostname of the node from the lab details you received.

 - Go to your web browser and enter the hostname of the node that the **nginx_server** container is running on.